leftfield-geospatial/geedim/docs/getting_started/api.rst

     :start-after: [cloud support]
     :end-before: [end cloud support]

-..
-TODO: change the 'can be' phrasing to e.g. 'addMaskBands adds cloud / shadow masks ...'

 Image and collection accessors share the same interface for cloud masking.
 Masks and related bands can be added with ``addMaskBands()``, and cloud masks applied with ``maskClouds()``:

 .. literalinclude:: api.py